Happy (gamer): Playstyle and leadership

 Happy's in-game leadership style is considered controversial for its aggressive style and frequent assumption of risks such as higher than average use of force buys, executing plans with a focus on speed, and the use of baiting.
 Tomi Kovanen, writing for PC Gamer, argued that Happy's leadership was overshadowed by the pure skill of the team he leads, and that Happy was better as a fragger than as an in-game leader.

 In September 2015, PC Gamer named Happy the 4th best CS:GO player and the best player who played in a lurker role at the time, noting that his ability to use the AWP, lead his team, and play with all the weapons in the game made him "almost a complete player".
 It also named Happy as possibly the most individually successful in-game leader in CS:GO history because of his status as the best player on EnVyUS, which was a top three team for 2015.

-In an January 2016 interview with Splyce, Happy said that he had "kind of destroyed the strats heavy meta" because of his preference for flexible, unorthodox strategies.
+In a January 2016 interview with Splyce, Happy said that he had "kind of destroyed the strats heavy meta" because of his preference for flexible, unorthodox strategies.

 Happy is known for his play on the B site on the Counterterrorist side of the Inferno map.